 The Hopi Foundation supports local grassroots community initiatives through sponsorship with the intent of growing capacity so that one day the programs can stand on their own.

-CURRENT COMMUNITY PROGRAMS INCLUDE (View project pages below):
+CURRENT COMMUNITY PROJECTS INCLUDE (View project pages below for more details):

 Hopi Leadership Program – “Growing A New Generation of Hopi Leaders & Professionals”, through a 15-month program established in 2006, HLP provides instructional leadership strategies to help local leaders grow, expand, and survive transitions in leadership and build sustainable operations to more effectively provide resources and services to the Hopi community.